 By default, SSL certificates delivered by LetsEncrypt are valid for 90 days, so it’s important to make sure that you setup a crontab to renew your certificate automatically.

-To do this on an NGINX setup, I followed the steps detailed in this article.
+To do this on an NGINX setup, I followed an online tutorial (the page I used for this is no longer available – I recommend checking out the excellent Digital Ocean docs).
 The steps to do the same for an Apache setup are detailed in Step 4 of the Digital Ocean Tutorial I mentioned previously.

 In short, to set this up on NGINX, save the following in a file called renewCerts.sh:

 #!/bin/sh # This script renews all the Let's Encrypt certificates with a validity < 30 days if ! letsencrypt renew > /var/log/letsencrypt/renew.log 2>&1 ; then echo Automated renewal failed: cat /var/log/letsencrypt/renew.log exit 1 fi nginx -t && nginx -s reload